George A. Archer: Career

 Archer began his career by working in his father's factory in the 1870s.
 By 1884, he opened his own linseed factory in Yankton, South Dakota, and founded Archer & Co.
 Archer moved his business to Minneapolis in 1889, and sold the factory to American Linseed Co.

 Archer partnered with John W. Daniels, and they co-founded Archer-Daniels in 1904.
+The company initially operated as a linseed crushing business.
+Over the years, the company expanded and diversified.
 When they purchased Midland Linseed Products Co. in 1912, it became known as Archer Daniels Midland.
-Archer served as its chief executive officer and chairman.
 The company turned linseed or flaxseed into oil.
+The product, linseed oil, was used in the manufacture of various industrial products including paint, soap, and lubricants.
+Archer served as its chief executive officer while Daniels served as the chairman.
+By 1913, Archer was reported as the vice president.
 By the 1930s, the company had become "the largest in the world."
+In 1931, Daniels died and Archer replaced him as chairman of the company.

 Personal life and death

 Archer had a wife, Harriet.
 They had a son, Shreve, and a daughter, Luella.
 They resided at Dellwood in White Bear Lake, Minnesota, and they spent their winters in Phoenix, Arizona.

-Archer died of pneumonia on November 12, 1932 in White Bear Lake, at the age of 82.
+Archer died of pneumonia on November 12, 1932, in White Bear Lake, at the age of 82.
 He was buried in Dayton, Ohio.